preserver16/preserver16/README.md

 # 💫 About Me:
-I’m Neelesh Singh, a Technical Consultant experienced in OFSAA, FSDF, PL/SQL, and shell scripting.
+I’m Neelesh Singh, a Technical Consultant experienced in OFSAA, PL/SQL, and shell scripting.
 Skilled in data transformation, automation, and performance optimization with a background in full-stack development and data analysis.
 Passionate about bridging business needs with technical solutions across finance and technology domains.

 ## 🌐 Socials: